Shah wa Arus Dam: History

-Construction of Shah wa Arus Dam has long been proposed by Afghanistan's Ministry of Energy and Water (MoEW).
-The bidding deadline for the dam construction was 24 March 2014, when an Iranian company known as Tablieh and Parhoon Tarh JV was chosen as the main contractor for the project.
+Construction of Shah wa Arus Dam has long been proposed by Afghanistan's Ministry of Energy and Water.
+The bidding deadline for the dam construction was 24 March 2014, when an Iranian company known as Tablieh-Parhoon Tarh Joint Venture was chosen as the main contractor for the project.
 It was to build the Shah-wa-Arus irrigation and hydropower project, which included a rock-filled dam, intake, powerhouse, pickup weir with balancing reservoir and head regulators, and right and left side main canals.
 The designing of the dam was awarded to Alborz Sazeh Company.

 The total cost of Shah wa Arus Dam came to around $53 million, with 77 meters height at the rocky base and about 330,000 cubic meters of concrete.
 The overall project was completed in December 2024, which had created jobs for around 500 Afghans.

 The Shah-wa-Arus Dam project has the following major components: